Meet the REAL Team

 REAL Executive Board

-MaryAnn Chiu (Co-Lab Leader) is currently a first year Master’s student in International Education, and is passionate about Education in Emergencies and Education in low- and middle-income countries.
+MaryAnn Chiu (Co-Lab Leader) is a second-year Master’s student in International Education, and is passionate about Education in Emergencies and Education in low- and middle-income countries.
 She did her undergraduate in Special Education, and taught for a year at a resource classroom in Sunshine Elementary School Taiwan.
 She also interned at the Taiwan Africa International Service Association (TAISA), focusing on improving ICT Education in Kenya and Tanzania.
 MaryAnn is a Third Culture Kid.
-Originally from Taiwan, she spent parts of her childhood in The Philippines and Thailand.
+Originally from Taiwan, she spent parts of her childhood in the Philippines and Thailand.
 Now, in the USA, she is very excited to broaden her horizons and dive deeper into the field of International Education.
 She serves as one of the Co-Lab Leaders.

 Maria Fusca (Editorial Team) is currently the Program Manager, Conference Program at NAFSA: Association of International Educators, where she works on developing, managing, and evaluating the content of NAFSA’s annual conference, which brings together over 8,000 educators and service providers in the field of international education.
 She recently graduated Summa Cum Laude from the George Washington University Honors program with a BA in International Affairs and minors in Cross-Cultural Communication and Sociocultural Anthropology.
 During her studies, Maria interned at the Institute of World Politics, the House Foreign Affairs Committee’s subcommittee House Democracy Partnership, and the State Department’s Bureau of Population, Refugees, and Migration.
 As an immigrant herself, she has always been interested in supporting access to education for migrants regardless of their legal status.